Yaco-Sistemas/met/doc/source/install.rst

 Saml2 Authentication integration
 ********************************

-The example local_settings has a generic configuration to integrate with SAML2 Authentication.
+The ``local_settings`` example has a generic configuration of SAML2 Authentication integration.

-You need to change SAML_CONFIG according to your organization information.
+You need to change ``SAML_CONFIG`` according to your organization information.

 For testing purposes, you should create your own self-signed certificates.
-For other purposes buy them:
+For other purposes you should buy them.
+How to create the certificates:

 * Follow the first five steps of this guide: http://www.akadia.com/services/ssh_test_certificate.html